labordynamicsinstitute/ldilab-manual/51-openicpsr-monitoring-pending.md

 :::

 It is important to understand how the submission process works once the final report has been approved.
-The RAs responsible for this process are following the instructions in [Chapter 15](aea-interfacing-with-the-journal-management-system).
+The RAs responsible for this process are following the instructions in [Submitting information back to the Editorial Office and to authors](aea-interfacing-with-the-journal-management-system).
 If you are not yourself involved in that process, please review those instructions.
 Briefly, cases that are designated as `Accept - with Changes` will have the reproducibility report submitted to ScholarOne (aka Manuscript Central (MC)), the Jira ticket will be moved into status `Pending openICPSR changes`, and the ICPSR deposit will have been unlocked so that the authors can make changes, with comments to that extent in the "Project Communication Log."

 ![partial process](images/pending_openicpsr.png)